Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Results

 \subsection{Performance on VMWE Datasets}

-Figure \ref{fig:heatmap_metric} provides a comprehensive comparison of VMWE effects on MT system's performance using existing VMWE datasets, evaluated by MetricX-24 and xCOMET as discussed in Section \ref{existing_datasets}.
-We evaluate the QE scores of sentences with and without the language phenomenon (VMWE vs. Non-VMWE), and report the difference $\delta$ between them.
-Positive values indicate VMWE sentences have a worse translation quality than Non-VMWE sentences.
-We observe that VMWE consistently degrade translation quality across multiple MT systems and languages.
+Figure~\ref{fig:heatmap_metric} provides a comprehensive comparison of VMWE effects on MT system performance using existing VMWE datasets, evaluated by MetricX and xCOMET as discussed in Section \ref{existing_datasets}.
+We evaluate the QE scores of sentences with and without the language phenomenon (VMWE vs. non-VMWE), and report the difference $\delta$ between them.
+For MetricX-24 (lower the better), $\delta_{\text{MetricX24}}=MetricX24_{\text{VMWE}} - MetricX24_{\text{non-VMWE}}$.

+Since xCOMET is higher the better, we reverse it to make it consistent: $\delta_{\text{xCOMET}}=xCOMET_{\text{non-VMWE}} - xCOMET_{\text{VMWE}}$.
+Positive values indicate VMWE sentences have a worse translation quality than non-VMWE sentences.
+We observe that VMWEs consistently degrade translation quality across multiple MT systems and languages.
 Verbal idioms experience the largest performance gap, followed by verb-particles and light verb constructions.

+A language effect is also visible: In the MetricX view, penalties tend to be larger for en--cs and en--ru than for en--zh, with en--de in between—especially pronounced for VID. xCOMET has a different view: en--cs and en--zh tend to bear larger penalties than en--de.
+Overall, the two metrics agree in direction and relative magnitude: VID shows the largest degradation, moderately on VPC, then LVC.
+The performance of remaining three language pairs is consistent with this trend, details in Appendix~\ref{app:Rest 3 delta}.

-\textbf{Invalid Translation by LLM-based MT Models}.
-Some MT models, particularly the LLM-based ones, frequently produce invalid outputs---including translations in the wrong language, no translation, or repetitive text.
+\textbf{Invalid Translations}.
+Some MT models, particularly the LLM-based ones, frequently produce invalid outputs---wrong target language, empty translation, or repetitive text.
 We exclude these instances from our reported scores.
 GemmaX2 mistranslates over 75\% of \textit{en-cs} sentences, so we omit its results for that pair (grey cell).
 We further discuss these mistranslations in Appendix~\ref{invalid_translations}, and provide error cases in Appendix~\ref{error_analysis}.